 But to the extent that a small fraction of people with mental or behavioral health problems have the potential to be violent, Rodriguez said it was important to clarify that HIPAA does permit covered entities and states to report individuals with mental illness found to be a potential public danger to the NICS, and that the database does not disclose the reason why someone is prohibited from purchasing a weapon when gun sellers run a background check.
 (Convicted felons and individuals convicted of domestic violence are among others barred from buying firearms.)

 Rodriguez also noted that the Government Accountability Office found, in a 2012 report, that 17 states had submitted fewer than 10 records of individuals prohibited from gun ownership for mental health reasons to the NICS, which is managed by the Federal Bureau of Investigations, between 2004 and 2011.

 Examining FBI data, the GAO did find that the number of firearm transactions denied based on mental health records increased from 365 (0.5 percent of 75,990 total purchase denials) in 2004 to 2,124 (1.7 percent of 123,432 purchase denials) in 2011.
 But of the 800 percent increase in mental health records provided to NICS database by states between 2004 and 2011, the GAO found, the “progress largely reflects the efforts of 12 states, and most states have made little or no progress in providing these records.”

 [See also: Get set: New HIPAA has teeth.]

 HHS and the Obama Administration, meanwhile, are looking to clarify HIPAA provisions on mental health and public danger reporting, and are also touting the expansion of access to behavioral healthcare under the Affordable Care Act.

-Topics: Privacy and Security, Leon Rodriguez, Department of Health & Human Services (HHS), Affordable Care Act
+Topics: Privacy & Security, Leon Rodriguez, Department of Health & Human Services (HHS), Affordable Care Act